Wind-WindKids/winding/samples/sophieandwind/ice.md

 Her Dragon’s voice cut in, calm but absolute, "I’m taking control now.”
 Full rudder, full aileron — the eGull steadied, straightened, slowed, and rolled to a stop in the middle of the runway, dead straight.

-Wind was already shutting down, getting unstrapped.
+Wind was already in the air, circling above, watching.

 Sophie sat rigid, her hand locked on the stick.
 She clicked the transmit.
 “I’m fine,” she said through clenched teeth.

-She got really scared.
-And she didn’t want Dragon in control.
+The Dragon taking control — she got really scared.

 @right: image, portrait-oriented
 Cockpit view, Sophie in a headset, sitting in her eGull, holding the control stick with her right hand.
-Small heads-up display on the eGull’s canopy, showing 133 ft as altitude, zero speed bar, horizon, autopilot.
+Small heads-up display on the eGull’s canopy, showing completely full battery bar on the left side, rest of the indicators off, autopilot still on.
 Sophie’s face tense.

 --